manolitto/openvlex2/README.md

 * With having a basic set of reusable bases of various sizes you will never have to print a base again. **Save printing time and money**.
 And save plastic and rare-earth (magnets).
 Save the planet! 🌍🌎🌏🤓

-* OpenVLex is non-commercial open source and I created it in my spare time.
+* OpenVLex is non-commercial **open source** and I created it in my spare time.
 Feel **free to use** it.
-Please do not buy me a coffee or a beer, instead please be a nice person and help people in need. ☺️
+Do not buy me a coffee or a beer, instead please be a nice person and help people in need. ☺️
   And please share your OpenVLex experience with me and give me feedback!
   Download [here](https://github.com/manolitto/openvlex2/releases).